MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Evaluation

 \subsection{Distributed Training on Large ML Model}

-Note that a pipeline could contain any ML model and some models such as DL models require long training time, e.g., ResNet~\cite{he2016deep} and Xceptionnet~\cite{chollet2017xception}.
+Analytics models such as DL models in the pipeline require long training time.
 In this case, since \system{} supports any executable as a pipeline component, distributed training can be applied as long as the executable contains the library for distributed training.

 In this section, we analyze how much speedup we could achieve if we apply up to 8 GPUs for synchronous distributed training in the same computing node.
 We take ResNet18~\cite{he2016deep} model as an example.
 The speedup on the model due to distributed training is shown in Fig.~\ref{fig:dist_train_loss}.
-From this figure, we observe that the training loss decreases faster over training time for more GPUs.
+We observe that the training loss decreases faster over training time for more GPUs.
 This is because more GPUs lead to an increase in sample processing throughput.
 Consequently, with distributed training for the large ML models in the pipeline, it is possible that the pipeline time can be greatly reduced.

 Since pipeline time consists of model training time, pre-processing time, and storage time, analyzing the pipeline time speedup brought about by distributed model training needs to take other components in the pipeline into consideration.
-We thus formalize the pipeline time speedup due to the distributed model training as follows,

-where $p$ is the portion of model training time out of the total pipeline time, and $k$ is the speedup of the model training due to distributed training.
-We show the pipeline time speedup for different combinations of $k$ and $p$ in Fig.~\ref{fig:dist_time_speedup}.
-From the figure, we observe that both increased $k$ and increased $p$ lead to increased pipeline time speedup.
+We thus formalize the pipeline time speedup due to the distributed model training as: $\mathrm{\textbf{Speedup}\,} = {1}/[(1-p)+{p}/{k}] $, where $p$ is the portion of model training time out of the total pipeline time, and $k$ is the speedup of the model training due to distributed training.
+The pipeline time speedup for different combinations of $k$ and $p$ is shown in Fig.~\ref{fig:dist_time_speedup}.
+We note that both increased $k$ and increased $p$ lead to increased pipeline time speedup.
 As long as $k$ is larger than 1, the pipeline time speedup is larger than 1.
-Specifically, when the portion of model training time is more than 0.9 and the speedup of the model training equals 8, the pipeline time is less than one fourth of the original pipeline time, which saves a lot of time.
+Specifically, when the portion of model training time is more than 0.9 and the speedup of the model training equals 8, the pipeline time is less than one-fourth of the original pipeline time, which saves a lot of time.